 Pain or numbness in your feet is a significant problem.
-It can prevent you from participating in the daily activities you enjoy and prohibit you from enjoying the quality of life that you're used to.
-If you have neuropathy, chances are you've been told that there's nothing you can do about it.
+It can prevent you from participating in the daily activities you enjoy and prohibit you from enjoying your quality of life.
+If you have neuropathy, chances are you’ve been told that there’s nothing you can do about it.
 At Raleigh Foot & Ankle Center, we beg to differ: your neuropathy can be treated!

 What Is Neuropathy?

 Neuropathy is a disease of the nerves in your feet, arms or legs that causes weakness, numbness or pain.
 It is one of many causes of pain or numbness in your feet, so to be sure that your pain is caused by neuropathy, visit the podiatrists at Raleigh Foot & Ankle Center to be properly diagnosed.

 The symptoms of neuropathy are often difficult for a patient to describe; symptoms of neuropathy can even vary from day to day.
 There are a number of ways patients describe neuropathy, including: tingling, numbness, burning or stinging.
 It is often described as a feeling of walking on cotton or padding, or a feeling of your socks or stockings being “wadded” up under your toes.

 Neuropathy can be characterized by sharp or jabbing pains, sometimes giving you the feeling of standing on needles or glass.
 Often the pain is accompanied by extreme sensitivity to touch.

 Patients often complain of balance issues, or sometimes have fallen due to the balance issues caused by neuropathy.
 It is common to hear patients describe both pain and numbness in their feet at the same time.
 It can also cause problems with sleeping.

 With so many symptoms, how can you know where your neuropathy came from?